-- Adverse reaction list - Allergies and adverse reactions should be reviewed at every first encounter and yearly to validate recorded reactions and screen for new ones.
+Adverse Reaction Reconciliation - Allergies and adverse reactions should be reviewed at every first encounter and yearly to validate recorded reactions and screen for new ones.

-- Problem list - The problem list should be reviewed at every first encounter and yearly to add new problems, reconcile active problems and retire inactive problems
+Problem Reconciliation - The problem list should be reviewed at every first encounter and yearly to add new problems, reconcile active problems and retire inactive problems.

-- Medication list - The current medication list should be reviewed at every first encounter and yearly to enter or confirm all current medications, mark medications not used, or expire medications no longer prescribed.
+Medication Reconciliation - The current medication list should be reviewed at every first encounter and yearly to enter or confirm all current medications, mark medications not used, or expire medications no longer prescribed.
 Medications should also be reviewed and updated at every discharge or inter-facility transfer.

-- Diagnosis - At least one visit diagnosis must be selected for every outpatient encounter or one primary diagnosis for every inpatient encounter.
+Diagnosis Reconciliation - At least one visit diagnosis must be selected for every outpatient encounter or one primary diagnosis for every inpatient encounter.

 Order Entry - All tests, interventions and medications that can be ordered in the CIS must be ordered in the CIS.